xplosionmind/old.tommi.space/_notes/public/Zettelkasten.md

 redirect_from: [/knowldege-management,/data-management,/digital-garden]
 image: https://upload.wikimedia.org/wikipedia/commons/3/33/Zettelkasten_%28514941699%29.jpg
 ---
-Zettelkasten is a system for storing and accessing notes invented by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann 'Niklas Luhmann on Wikipedia').
+[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten 'Zettelkasten on Wikipedia') is a system for storing and accessing notes invented by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann 'Niklas Luhmann on Wikipedia').
 I am very fascinated by its underlying philosophy and approach which I would love to take advantage of, but I am still learning and it will take quite a lot of time to fully commit to it.

+The word does not quite describe a topic whose meaning is much deeper and more complex than the mere concept of linking one’s own notes.
+The most insightful writing I read, that best tackles the obnoxious dilemmas Personal Knowledge Management poses is <cite>[Synthesizing Bonsai](https://manunam.me/post/bc5dbb857c/ '“Synthesizing Bonsai„ on manunam’s blog')</cite>

 <br>
 <br>